mlibrary/platform-engineering-team/README.md

 1. Make a draft pull request for the branch.
 If there's a corresponding Jira Issue, link to it.
 1. Make a file for your ADR.
+    * Copy `adr-template.md` to your preferred file name.
     * Don't put a number on the file name.
+    * Use snake case 🐍 for the file name.
     * Don't put a number on the header.
-    * Use snake case 🐍 for the file name.
 1. When it's ready for review by the team, change the pull request to ready for review.
-1. When the ADR is merged in:
+1. When the ADR is merged in manually make a chore commit that:
-    * The file name is given a number
-    * The header is given a number
+    * Adds the appropriate number to the filename
-    * A date is added to the file
+    * Adds the appropriate number to the header
+    * Verifies that the Status section has the correct information